-We believe the current US equity market structure is a great analog to the emerging exchange space in cryptos, particularly with regard to the extreme fragmentation that exists in both markets.
+We believe the current US equity market structure is a great analog to the emerging exchange space in cryptos, particularly regarding the extreme fragmentation that exists in both markets.
 In US equities, the number of venues where you can trade the very same 100 shares of IBM are somewhere around 50, with ⅔ of the volume trading on the “protected” venues and the other third on alternative trading systems (ATSs).
 Within the ATS space, volume is concentrated on the top 10 venues.
 The crypto market is very similar: while there approximately 4x as many exchanges, the real concentration of volume and liquidity can be found in the top 10 or so venues.

 In this light, we believe that the principles that inform the rules that guide trading in U.S. equity markets, specifically, the principles that underlie SEC Regulation ATS are particularly relevant when looking to evaluate and build best practices in compliance and surveillance of cryptocurrency markets.
 The principles that underlie Reg ATS were borne from real-world market experience and history.
 It is likely that these same principles will be applied as the regulation of cryptocurrency trading is quantified and developed.
 For this reason, we believe it would be wise to heed the examples of Reg ATS and apply them to crypto trading activities.